Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: EXPERIMENTS AND RESULTS

+For path planning, we perform semantic segmentation over the inpainted image using Bayesian SegNet trained over 480 images, split into training and test sets in a ratio of 13:3.
+We use Eq.~\ref{eq:costmat} with a cost of 1 for navigable regions like roads and a cost of 10 for the rest.
+Variance is computed with $n=20$ runs.
+To compare the effect of varying $\lambda$, we define a quantity called \textit{surprise} as follows:

-Images in Figure~\ref{fig:inpaint_paths} show the paths generated for different values of lambda when we use the original image for risk-aware planning and when we use the proposed framework.
-For higher values of $\lambda$, the path proposed tries to keep away from the building as it was masked, resulting in higher prediction variance.
-A comparison of surprise calculated over the two inputs, shown in Figure~\ref{fig:surprise}, brings forth the effect of risk-awareness when over the predictions made by the inpainting step.
-On average, the inpainted image results in slightly lesser surprise than the original image, as inpainting allows the path to go through the occluded, navigable areas.
-Both of them have a higher variance for smaller $\lambda$s as it encourages them to pass through uncertain regions for a shorter path.
-As we increase the $\lambda$, the path planner gets risk-averse and hence passes through the regions which have a high chance of being navigable.
+where $path$ is the path over pixels as prescribed by the planner, and $C_{true}$ and $C_{pred}$ are the cost maps generated over semantic segmentation outputs from the ground truth (shown in Figure~\ref{fig:gt_seg}) and inpainted images, respectively.
+A higher surprise indicates that a larger part of the path passes through risky regions.
+We pick 5 locations on the scene image, as shown in Figure~\ref{fig:base_scene}, and compute surprise over different source-goal combinations.
+The results over the paths generated with and without our inpainting-aided approach for different values of $\lambda$ are summarized in Figure~\ref{fig:surprise}.
+We observed that the inpainted image results in slightly lesser surprise, on average, than the original image, as inpainting allows planning paths through the occluded, but potentially navigable areas.
+Both approaches have a higher variance for smaller $\lambda$s as it encourages them to pass through uncertain regions for a shorter path.
+As we increase $\lambda$, the planner gets risk-averse and the path passes through the regions with a high chance of being navigable.
 In these cases, the surprise for both gets close to zero and has a much smaller variance.
-We wish to emphasize here that the effect of $\lambda$ is related to the cost of the classes.
-For a very high difference in the cost of navigable and non-navigable classes, the effect of lambda may get diluted.